Maddyhub007/art-gallery/README.md

 npm install

-Run the app:
+Start the app:

 npm run dev

-The app should now be running at http://localhost:5173 (Vite default).

-Usage
+Open http://localhost:5173 in your browser.

+How to Use

-Navigate pages using the paginator at the bottom.
+Navigate pages using the paginator.

-Select individual rows using checkboxes.

-Select all rows on current page with the header checkbox.
+Select rows with checkboxes or select all on the page.

-Custom selection input:

-Enter a number in the input field.

-Click Submit to select the first N rows on the current page.
+Use the input field to type a number and click Submit to select first N rows.

-Remove rows from the custom selection panel if needed.
+Remove rows from the panel if needed.

-Click Submit All Selected to process all selected rows (currently shows an alert, replace with API call as needed).
+Click Submit All Selected to process the selected artworks.

-Project Structure
-src/
-│
-├─ components/
-│   ├─ ArtworksTable.tsx   # Main component with table and selection panel
-│   └─ ArtworksTable.css   # Custom CSS for table and selection panel
-│
-├─ App.tsx                 # App entry component
-├─ main.tsx                # Vite entry
-└─ ...

 Notes

-This project uses server-side pagination, meaning every page change triggers an API call.

-Row selection persists across pages without storing all page data locally, avoiding memory issues.
+Every page fetches fresh data from the API to avoid memory issues.

-PrimeReact components are used for UI elements, ensuring responsiveness and a professional look.
+Selection panel persists selections even when switching pages.

+No gray overlay appears when selecting rows for a professional UI.